 Tooth decay is one of the primary functions of saliva when it relates to maintaining healthy teeth.
 Following ingestion, bacteria will generate an acid that softens the structure of teeth.
 This process occurs as a result of acid formation from bacteria creating a pH imbalance in the mouth where the concentration of these harmful acids exceeds the ability of saliva to neutralize these acids.

 Additionally, saliva aids in removing residue from food that snagged on the surface of the teeth prior to eating, which would otherwise give the bacteria a place to thrive.
 If you produce less saliva, plaque will accumulate much faster and the likelihood of developing cavities will increase as well as the likelihood of having your enamel eroded.
+This can eventually lead to damage requiring treatment, such as repairing a chipped tooth cost.

 Role of Saliva in Dental Health for Gum Protection